The Truth About Mortgage Refinancing Revealed By Maryland Mortgage Expert

 * Consolidating unsecured debt with a refinance loan can be a dangerous idea.
 You may not be in financial trouble now, but if in a few years things change, instead of simply missing a credit card payment or two, you'll now be in danger of losing your home as well.

-* Your credit score counts... big time.
-If you've had credit problems in the past like a bankruptcy, it might make sense to wait a while for your credit score to recover before trying to refinance.
-Most lenders make it hard for people with less than perfect credit to get the best deals.
-But, again, if you choose to let an expert get involved in the process, they can often find loan options that most homeowners didn’t even know existed - which can save you thousands over the long haul.

-Southern Maryland - based mortgage expert Ralph Dawson specializes in providing mortgage information to Maryland residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.
+Columbia, Maryland - based mortgage expert Trevor Jules Sr specializes in providing mortgage information to Maryland residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.